saberamini/HadoopMultiNodeSetup/README.md

 > ping master

 You should get a similar output as for the master case.
-If not, then check your hosts files (sudo gedit /etc/hosts) and make sure the name of the machines and their ip addresses have correctly been entered.
+If not, then check your hosts files (sudo gedit /etc/hosts) and make sure the name of the machines and their IP addresses have correctly been entered.

 ## Test SSH connectivity

-From both the slaev and master, try to first ssh to your own machine and to the other machine.
+From both the slave and master, try to first ssh to your own machine and to the other machine.

 > ssh master